budimanfajarf/100-days-of-code/log.md

 **Today's Progress:**

-Change relationship of User, Github, Idea and Tag, so I have to update the migrations and the seeder too
+Change relationship models of Idea to Tag and Idea to User or Github, so I have to update the migrations and the seeder too

 **Link to work:** [Repo](https://github.com/budimanfajarf/project-ideas)